Infidelity Therapy – How can it help?

 Infidelity frequently carries the damaging consequences of interpersonal betrayal trauma for an injured partner.
 Thus, as a marriage therapist who is also certified in EMDR, I may also employ EMDR therapy to treat the post-affair effects.
 Its unique method blends eye movements or other bilateral stimulation with therapeutic techniques to process and heal from the destructive effects of infidelity.
 Processing and integrating negative memories while installing positive beliefs aims to improve emotional well-being.
 EMDR therapy can be a life-changing course towards healing from interpersonal betrayal trauma and developing satisfying relationships.

-Phase 2 of Couples Therapy for Infidelity
+Phase 2 of Online or In-Person Couples Therapy for Infidelity

 Next, we work on gaining insight into the reasons why the affair happened.
 We may consider infidelity as an easy source of external validation, depending on the developmental history of the participating partner.
 Furthermore, we discuss all possible contributions to the affair.
 At this stage, it is crucial to distinguish between contributing to the context of the affair versus responsibility for engaging in the affair.
 Yet, it is critical to assess for potential pre-existing psychiatric conditions or underlying personality issues in the participating partner that may contribute to the affair.